Close menu

 Begin by carefully considering what kinds of knowledge are useful to people every day—from simple information, like how to log a customer service call in your CRM, to more complex knowledge, like the best strategies for responding to tough customer objections throughout the sales process.
 If you don’t identify this information, you’ll not only fail to ensure processes and behaviors are consistent across the organization, but you’ll leave documentation to chance and risk losing valuable knowledge every time someone moves on.

-To identify the most valuable knowledge, ask yourself a few questions:
+- To identify the most valuable knowledge, ask yourself a few questions:

-• Who are your top employees?
+- Who are your top performers and subject matter experts?

-• What information do top employees know that others ask about most?
+- What information do top employees know that others ask about most?

-• How is this information saved, if at all?
+- How is this information saved, if at all?

 In other words, if your most valuable employees put in their notices tomorrow, you need to make sure you know exactly what knowledge would be leaving with them.
 Then, you need to create a process to preserve it.

-2. Create a process for transferring knowledge
+2. Create a Process for Transferring Knowledge

 Transferring simple knowledge